When it comes to Australia’s renewable energy transition, solar continues to play a leading role.

 Solar projects don’t have to be huge to have a positive impact, but the potential is astronomical when we go big.

-However, we have gotten to a point where there’s enough faith in project viability, delivery, and long-term operations for solar to act as a gateway for the development of new renewable technologies, and serve as a roadmap for renewables regulation and planning moving forward.
+However, we have gotten to a point where there’s enough faith in project viability, delivery, and long-term operations for solar to act as a gateway for the development of other renewable energy technologies, and serve as a roadmap for their regulation and planning moving forward.

-Many of the clients I work with are now integrating battery storage solutions with their solar farms as standard – some are even making the batteries operational ahead of the PV installations - and we are even helping organisations explore how hydrogen solutions could be delivered in tandem with solar.
+Many of the clients I work with are now integrating battery storage solutions with their solar farms as standard.
+Some are even making the batteries operational ahead of the PV installations.
+And RPS is even helping organisations explore how green hydrogen solutions can be delivered in tandem with solar.

-In speaking about large scale solar from my own experiences as a project approvals specialist, I’ve often talked about the challenges that come not from solar itself, but from the transmission network on which its success relies.
+In speaking from my experiences as a renewables project approvals specialist, I’ve often talked about the challenges that come not from solar itself, but from the transmission network on which its success relies.
+We are now starting to see a strengthening of our transmissions networks across the country in an effort to catch up with the generation capacity being delivered by these renewable energy projects.

 As an industry we have seen many good, viable, approved projects left undeveloped due to capacity issues with the grid.
 But we are starting to see the tide turn as coal-fired power station closures create renewed conditions of demand.

-Solar has become a feature of our energy landscape here in Australia, and as technology evolves it’s becoming cheaper and easier to deliver.
-There’s a way to go to create the perfect conditions for solar project approvals and investment, but the future is bright for Australia’s solar industry.
+As technology evolves, solar is also becoming cheaper and easier to deliver.
+There’s a way to go to create the perfect conditions for project approvals and investment, but the future is bright for Australia’s solar industry.